-22. Application of Division
+21. Application of Division

-- (1) This Division applies if written notice has been given to the General Manager requesting the appointment of a mediator - (a) by a member under rule 15(7); or - (b) by a party to a dispute under rule 20(5)(b)(ii) or 21(3). - (2) If this Division applies, a mediator must be chosen or appointed under rule 23.
+- (1) This Division applies if written notice has been given to the secretary requesting the appointment of a mediator - (a) by a member under rule 15(7); or - (b) by a party to a dispute under rule 20(5)(b)(ii) or 21(3). - (2) If this Division applies, a mediator must be chosen or appointed under rule 23.

-23. Appointment of mediator
+22. Appointment of mediator

-- (1) The mediator must be a person chosen - (a) if the appointment of a mediator was requested by a member under rule 15(7) by agreement between the Member and the board; or - (b) if the appointment of a mediator was requested by a party to a dispute under rule 20(5)(b)(ii) or 21(3) by agreement between the parties to the dispute.

-- (2) If there is no agreement for the purposes of subrule (1)(a) or (b), then, subject to subrules (3) and (4), the board must appoint the mediator. - (3) The person appointed as mediator by the board must be a person who acts as a mediator for another not-for-profit body, such as a community legal centre, if the appointment of a mediator was requested by - - (a) a member under rule 15(7); or - (b) a party to a dispute under rule 20(5)(b)(ii); or - (c) a party to a dispute under rule 21(3) and the dispute is between one or more members and the Association. - (4) The person appointed as mediator by the board may be a member or former member of the Association but must not - - (a) have a personal interest in the matter that is the subject of the mediation; or - (b) be biased in favour of or against any party to the mediation.
+- (1) The mediator must be a person who is accredited under the National Mediation Accreditations Standards and - (a) if the appointment of a mediator was requested by a member under rule 15(7) by agreement between the Member and the Board; or - (b) if the appointment of a mediator was requested by a party to a dispute under rule 20(5)(b)(ii) or 21(3) by agreement between the parties to the dispute. - (2) If there is no agreement for the purposes of subrule (1)(a) or (b), then, subject to subrules (3) and (4), the Board must appoint the mediator. - (3) The person appointed as mediator by the Board must be a person who acts as a mediator for another not-for-profit body, such as a community legal centre, if the appointment of a mediator was requested by - (a) a member under rule 15(7); or - (b) a party to a dispute under rule 20(5)(b)(ii); or - (c) a party to a dispute under rule 21(3) and the dispute is between one or more members and the Association. - (4) The person appointed as mediator by the Board may be a member or former member of the Association but must not - (a) have a personal interest in the matter that is the subject of the mediation; or - (b) be biased in favour of or against any party to the mediation.

-24. Mediation process
+23. Mediation process

-- (1) The parties to the mediation must attempt in good faith to settle the matter that is the subject of the mediation. - (2) Each party to the mediation must give the mediator a written statement of the issues that need to be considered at the mediation at least 5 days before the mediation takes place. - (3) In conducting the mediation, the mediator must - (a) give each party to the mediation every opportunity to be heard; and - (b) allow each party to the mediation to give due consideration to any written statement given by another party; and - (c) ensure that natural justice is given to the parties to the mediation throughout the mediation process. - (4) The mediator cannot determine the matter that is the subject of the mediation. - (5) The mediation must be confidential, and any information given at the mediation cannot be used in any other proceedings that take place in relation to the matter that is the subject of the mediation. - (6) The costs of the mediation are to be paid by the party or parties to the mediation that requested the appointment of the mediator.
+- (1) The parties to the mediation must attempt in good faith to settle the matter that is the subject of the mediation. - (2) In conducting the mediation, the mediator must - (a) give each party to the mediation every opportunity to be heard; and - (b) ensure that natural justice is given to the parties to the mediation throughout the mediation process. - (3) The mediator cannot determine the matter that is the subject of the mediation. - (4) The mediation must be confidential, and any information given at the mediation cannot be used in any other proceedings that take place in relation to the matter that is the subject of the mediation. - (5) The costs of the mediation are to be paid by the party or parties to the mediation that requested the appointment of the mediator.